zzzprojects/docs/learndapper.com/faq/database-providers/what-database-providers-is-supported-in-dapper.md

 Dapper supports a wide range of database providers that are compatible with ADO.NET, including but not limited to Microsoft SQL Server, MySQL, MariaDB, PostgreSQL, Oracle, and SQLite.

-Since Dapper has no database specific implementation, it works with pretty much all providers.
+Since Dapper has no database-specific implementation, it works with pretty much all providers.